joseavr/code-highlighter/README.md

 </p>

-# Code Scope Highlighter - A Highlighter Extension for Better Readability
+# Code Highlighter - A Highlighter Extension for Better Readability

 A customizable scope highlighter, inspired by Dr Racket IDE.

 ## ✨ Features
 - **Universal highlighting:** ScopeHighlighter works on any language!
 - **Dynamic Highlighting:** Instantly see the scope of matching brackets with vibrant colors.
+- **HTML Tag Support:** Highlight nested HTML tags with intelligent cursor positioning:
+  - Place cursor on `<` of start tag to highlight: start tag + content + end tag
+  - Place cursor on `>` of any tag to highlight: content inside the tag
 - **Customizable Colors:** Personalize your highlight colors for brackets, braces, and parentheses.
 - **Flexible Modes:** Choose from "near", "always", or "never" highlight modes to suit your coding style.
 - **(Soon) Language Specific Settings:** Enable or disable highlighting for specific programming languages.